korAPUcard/korAPUcard/RULES.md

 - Extremist (Ex: Sexism(include Feminism), Racism, Nationality discrimination, etc.) *(Our community does not accept any discrimination.)*
 - Any act that praises pseudo-science and denies or criticizes science *(Our community is science and technology oriented with games.)*
 - Unauthorized advertising
-- Spoiler and backseating(Exclude when streamer/creator requested)
+- Spoiler and backseat gaming(Exclude when streamer/creator requested)
 - etc.